Shazwazza/Examine/docs/articles/configuration.md

 ### After construction

-You can modify the field definitions for an index after it is constructed by using any of the following methods:
+You can modify the field definitions [FieldDefinitionCollection](xref:Examine.FieldDefinitionCollection) for an index after it is constructed by using any of the following methods:

 * `myIndex.FieldDefinitionCollection.TryAdd`
 * `myIndex.FieldDefinitionCollection.AddOrUpdate`